LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `jpl`
-	example of defining a minimal abstraction of the JPL API for calling Java from Logtalk using familiar message sending syntax
+	example of defining a minimal abstraction of the JPL API for calling Java from Logtalk using familiar message sending syntax (requires Logtalk to be run with SWI-Prolog or YAP)

 - `lambdas`
 	example of using lambda expressions